 For more specific information on some of these aspects, please see the sub-sections on this page, or for an overview of personal development at Light Hall, click on the below link.

 British values and SMSC (social, moral, spiritual and cultural) are actively promoted within school life.
 Our strategy encompasses the below:

 Democracy (social, moral, spiritual and cultural)

-- Students also cover a citizenship module in tutor time, in the spring term where they will look at how citizens can influence decision-making through the democratic process and material on the strengths, advantages and disadvantages of democracy in society, and how democracy and the law works in Britain, in contrast to other forms of government in other countries and cultures
+- Students also cover citizenship through PSHEC and will look at how citizens can influence decision-making through the democratic process and material on the strengths, advantages and disadvantages of democracy in society, and how democracy and the law works in Britain, in contrast to other forms of government in other countries and cultures

 - Additionally, through our student council, every student in the school is able to have a voice when it comes to the school society.
 Each student is able to contribute to their tutor group’s collective input to the student council.
-Please click here for an example of the last student council meeting agenda.
+Please click for an example of the Student Council Agenda

 Rule of law (social and moral)